 Why choose respite during winter

-Wait out the weather, give caregivers a needed rest, or recover after a surgery.
+Wait out the weather, give caregivers a needed rest or recover after a surgery.

 November 23, 2021

-3 min read
+3 min

 Three senior enjoying a meal together

-Respite is a short-term care option for older adults who want to try out senior living full-time, give their caregivers time off, or need a place to recover after a surgery.
+Respite is a short-term care option for older adults who want to try out senior living full-time, give their caregivers time off or need a place to recover after a surgery.
 Read on for some of the benefits that respite can provide as the holiday season approaches.

-What’s Included in Respite?
+What’s included in respite?

 Choosing respite means that older adults only have to bring clothes or other personal items – all the furniture and accommodations are already set up for them.

-Dining Experiences:
+Dining experiences

 All these services might be performed in a senior living community, among other places.
 If you’re noticing that daily tasks are becoming more difficult for your parent, consider talking to a senior living community to see whether they offer short-term stay options.
 If they do, trying a short-term stay may be a great way to explore the start of your family’s next chapter.

-Prevent the Spread of Flu and Cold
+Prevent the spread of flu and cold

-All the evenings spent indoors during the winter can make anyone feel isolated and melancholy.
-A case of the winter blues is distressing enough, but in memory care patients, those symptoms can manifest in a condition called “sundown syndrome.”
-As many as 20% of patients with Alzheimer’s have Sundown Syndrome, which may lead to anxiety, mood swings, and delusions.
+All the evenings spent indoors during the winter can make anyone feel isolated and melancholic.
+A case of the winter blues is distressing enough, but for people living with dementia, those symptoms can manifest in a condition called “sundown syndrome.”
+As many as 20% of individuals with Alzheimer’s have sundown syndrome, which may lead to anxiety, mood swings and delusions.
+Luckily, a professional at a senior living community can help older adults keep active and engaged with other residents – which can provide immense health and cognitive benefits.

-Care for the Caregivers
+Care for the caregivers

-Choose Atria this Winter
+Choose Atria this winter

 The abundant activities and delicious culinary options available in Atria communities make them delightful places to call home year-round.
 But over the next few months, consider looking into our short-term stay options where guests enjoy a sampling of resident life.
-The accommodations include weekly linen services, private apartments with alert systems, a vibrant social calendar, transportation to and from appointments, and chef-prepared meals in the dining room or with room service.
+The accommodations include weekly linen services, private apartments with alert systems, a vibrant social calendar, transportation to and from appointments and chef-prepared meals in the dining room or with room service.
 Stay as long as you’d like – and enjoy the warm ambience of Atria this winter.

 Not sure where to start?